-For water year 2019, an additional analysis of groundwater use by Groundwater Dependent Ecosystems (GDEs)68 was conducted to improve the understanding of their groundwater use relative to other users in the Subbasin (see Section 6.1.4).
-Estimates of groundwater use by GDEs for water year 2019 were developed using spatial evapotranspiration datasets developed using LandSat imagery and processed according to the METRIC Evapotranspiration (ET) method.69 This method is among several approaches for quantifying water use by vegetation described in draft guidance released by DWR in early 2020 (DWR, 2020).

-The GDE ET analysis found that total groundwater use by GDEs, as determined from evapotranspiration data, was between 4,110 acre-feet and 4,924 acre-feet during the months when groundwater would be the dominant source of water available to GDEs (Table 6-7).
-The result indicates that groundwater use by GDEs in water year 2019 was approximately 23% to 27% of the total groundwater use of 18,005 acre-feet by other uses and users in the Subbasin (Table 6-6).
+For water year 2020, an additional analysis of groundwater use by Groundwater Dependent Ecosystems (GDEs)67 was conducted to improve the understanding of their groundwater use relative to other users in the Subbasin (see Section 6.1.4).
+The GDE groundwater use analysis found that total groundwater use by GDEs, was between 3,492 acre-feet and 4,184 acre-feet during the months when groundwater would be the dominant source of water available to GDEs (Table 6-7).
+The result indicates that groundwater use by GDEs in water year 2020 was approximately 19% to 23% of the total groundwater use of 17,933 acre-feet by other uses and users in the Subbasin (Table 6-6).
 This analysis provides a quantitative point of comparison that will be useful going forward, along with updated GDE mapping, to understand the distribution and health of GDEs over time.

-The results from the GDE ET analysis are not additive for the purposes of evaluating annual use of groundwater relative to the sustainable yield for the Subbasin.
-The prior analysis of sustainable yield addressed "withdrawals" from the Subbasin due to groundwater pumping and not outflows due to ET or subsurface outflows to the Lowland Subbasin, though the latter two components were explicitly addressed and the water budget analysis presented in the Basin Analysis Report (LSCE, 2016c).
+The results from the GDE water use analysis are not additive for the purposes of evaluating annual use of groundwater relative to the sustainable yield for the Subbasin.
+The prior analysis of sustainable yield addressed "withdrawals" from the Subbasin due to groundwater pumping and not outflows due to ET or subsurface outflows to the Lowland Subbasin, though the latter two components were explicitly addressed and the water budget analysis presented in 2016 (LSCE, 2016c).
 GDEs are among the beneficial users of groundwater in the Subbasin.
 The use of groundwater by GDEs represents one indication of the health of GDEs.
-The County is working to better understand and account for these uses of groundwater, per recommendations in the Basin Analysis Report.
+The County is working to better understand and account for these uses of groundwater.

-Although designated as a groundwater subarea for local planning purposes, the majority of the Milliken-Sarco-Tulucay (MST) subarea is not part of a groundwater basin or subbasin as mapped by DWR.70 Groundwater level declines observed in the MST Subarea as early as the 1960s and 1970s have stabilized since about 2009 (see Section 5.2).
-Groundwater level responses differ within the MST Subarea and even within the north, central, and southern sections of this subarea, indicating localized
+Although designated as a groundwater subarea for local planning purposes, the majority of the Milliken-Sarco-Tulucay (MST) subarea is not part of a groundwater basin or subbasin as mapped by DWR.
+68 Groundwater level declines observed in the MST Subarea as early as the 1960s and 1970s have stabilized since about 2009 (see Section 5.2).
+Groundwater level responses differ within the MST Subarea and even within the north, central, and southern sections of this subarea, indicating localized conditions.
+The localized groundwater conditions are considered to be primarily influenced by the geologic setting or anthropogenic sources specific to the subarea.
+An expanding recycled water distribution system in the MST Subarea, supplied by the Napa Sanitation District, delivered 422 acre-feet of recycled water to users in the MST Subarea in water year 2020.
+Increased distribution and use of this new source of water along with continued land use permitting constraints are expected to aid in maintaining stable groundwater level conditions in the MST subarea.

-68 Groundwater Dependent Ecosystems were initially identified in the Basin Analysis Report based on a review of a draft dataset of potential groundwater dependent ecosystems under development by The Nature Conservancy, in collaboration with DWR and California Department of Fish and Wildlife (DFW), as the Basin Analysis Report was being developed.
+67 Groundwater Dependent Ecosystems were initially identified in the Basin Analysis Report based on a review of a draft dataset of potential groundwater dependent ecosystems under development by The Nature Conservancy, in collaboration with DWR and California Department of Fish and Wildlife (CDFW), as the Basin Analysis Report was being developed.
 The Napa Valley Subbasin GDEs include a variety of wetland and vegetation communities that may rely on groundwater as a water supply.